Ssimoes48/CitiBike-Tableau/README.md

 ## Visualizations

-To create visualizations in Tableau, I imported my data sets and joined them on common such as station name and longitude and latitude.
+To create visualizations in Tableau, I imported my data sets and joined them on common fields such as ‘station name’ and ‘longitude’ and ‘latitude’.

-I used common filters in my visualizations such as year, gender, and age.
-The main purpose of my story was to compare ridership and trip location from 2019 and 2020.
-I used a filter for Trip Year to create the same charts for each year.
+I used year, gender, and age as filters in my visualizations.
+The main purpose of my story was to compare ridership and stations data from 2019 and 2020.
+I used a filter for ‘Trip Year’ to create duplicate charts for each year.

 ![year filter](Images/year_filter.JPG)

-As part of the story telling process, I played with different versions of visualizations displaying the same data to see which more impactful and clearer.
-Below you can see two versions of Ridership by age and gender.
-The Bar chart has more specific data displayed clearly, but the overall look of the chart is overwhelming.
+As part of the story telling process, I played with different versions of the visualizations displaying the same data to see which version was more impactful and clear.
+Below you can see two versions of ‘Ridership by Age and Gender’.
+The bar chart has more specific data displayed clearly, but the overall look of the chart is overwhelming.
 ![bar chart age](Images/rider_age1.JPG)

 The line chart shows less details but is clear and clean as a visualization.

 ![line chart age](Images/rider_age2.JPG)

-For the map visualizations, I used the Longitude as the column value and the latitude as the row value.
-I then plotted the points as station totals.
+For the map visualizations, I used ‘Longitude’ as the column value and ‘Latitude’ as the row value.
+I then plotted the points as ‘sum’ of station total trips.

 ![long/lat](Images/long_lat.JPG)

-I used color to show the value of the map points.
+I used color to show the value of the map points- blue representing less trips and red representing more trips.
 I also added specific tool tips to display all relevant data points associated to station locations.

 ![color map](Images/color_map.JPG)